Smoke & Soot Mitigation in Northern Virginia and Washington DC

 - The air needs to be treated to counter the recurring VOC contamination in the air.

-- Surfaces need to be encapsulated to seal surfaces from and prevent odor and continuous contamination.
+- Surfaces need to be encapsulated to seal surfaces and prevent odor and continuous contamination.

 Fire is a hazardous element during and after!